 $x("select[@id= 'FromCity']") in the console and press enter, the console will identify the element

 In order to check, whether the identified element is a unique element or not, just click on the ∇ symbol, if the length of the array is 1 then the element is a unique element.

-Let us consider another one example to demonstrate if the identified element is not a unique element.
+Let us consider another one example to demonstrates that the identified element is not a unique element.

 If you observe the above image, the length of the array is 2 and hence the identified element is not a unique element.

-Click on Add to chrome under Ranorex Selocity, once you click, it will ask for an additional extension, click ok.
+Click on Add to chrome under Ranorex Selocity, once you click, it will ask for add extension, click ok.